 ABOUT

-I have published my research in edited volumes and peer-reviewed journals such as Journal of Ethnic and Migration StudiesMobilizationEthnic and Racial StudiesMass Communication and SocietySociology Compass, and Asian Survey.
-My book project, tentatively titled Contentious Migrants: How Protests Create A Diaspora, argues that diasporas are outcomes, rather than causes or agents, of transnational mobilization.
+I have published my research in edited volumes and peer-reviewed journals.
+My first book Insurgent Communities: How Protests Create a Filipino Diaspora (The University of Chicago Press, 2024) argues that diasporas are outcomes, rather than causes or agents, of transnational mobilization.
 I have received generous grants and fellowships from the National Science Foundation, the National Endowment for the Humanities, the American Association of University Women, and the American Philosophical Society to complete my project.

 Born and raised in the Philippines, I obtained my bachelor’s degree in communication from the University of the Philippines, Diliman.
 I remained there as researcher with the Third World Studies Center for seven years, where I was involved in projects investigating the global justice movement in Southeast Asia.
 Afterwards, I received a Fulbright scholarship to pursue a master’s degree in social sciences, with emphasis on demographic and social analysis at the University of California, Irvine.
 I received my PhD in Sociology, with Certificate in Cultural Studies, from the University of Pittsburgh in 2016.